RA-Company/ctd/README.md

   - params (*GetDialogsParams): The parameters for filtering and pagination.

 Returns:
-  - A pointer to a slice of DialogItem containing the dialogs.
+  - A slice of DialogItem containing the dialogs.
+  - The total number of dialogs available (for pagination).
   - An error if the request fails or if the response is invalid.
 </details>